samhocevar/emoji.wpf/README.md

 ### Version changelog

  - v0.1.8 (2021/01/13):
+   - composite emoji such as 🧔🏻 or 👨🏻‍🦰 now render properly in `emoji:RichTextBox`
    - new `Picked` event in `emoji:Picker`
  - v0.1.7 (2021/01/12):
    - colour blending is off by default; use `ColorBlend="True"` to enable